 - Forced displacement

 - “Recovery” responses after violence, conflict, or natural disasters

-P&R supports full randomized trials, pilot studies, exploratory and descriptive work, travel grants, and (in rare but deserving cases) non-experimental evaluations.
+P&R supports full randomized trials, pilot studies, exploratory and descriptive work, travel grants, and (in rare but deserving cases) quasi-experimental evaluations.
 Funding for the Peace & Recovery Competitive Fund comes from the UK Department for International Development (DFID) and the Open Society Foundations (OSF).
 A list of full and pilot projects P&R has funded to date can be found here.

 A list of full and pilot projects P&R has funded to date can be found here.